 - Fire Safety of Place of Sport Act 1987

-Applicants must provide requested information and plans to the local authority within the time specified.
+Applicants must provide requested information and plans to us within the time specified.
 If it is not provided within the permitted time the application will be deemed to have been withdrawn.

-When a local authority receives an application for a general safety certificate for a regulated stand at a sports ground they must determine if the stand is a regulated stand and if it if the applicant is the person who qualifies for the issue of the certificate.
-If they have already determined that the stand is a regulated stand and have not revoked this decision, they must decide if the applicant is the person who qualifies for the issue of the general safety certificate.
+If we have already determined that the stand is a regulated stand and have not revoked this decision, we must decide if the applicant is the person who qualifies for the issue of the general safety certificate.

-If an application is made to transfer a certificate the local authority must determine if the person to whom the certificate is to be transferred, if they made an application, would qualify for the issue of a certificate.
+If an application is made to transfer a certificate we must determine if the person to whom the certificate is to be transferred, if they made an application, would qualify for the issue of a certificate.
 The applicant may be the current holder of the certificate or the person to whom the certificate is to be transferred.

-The local authority will send a copy of the application to the chief police officer of the area, the fire and rescue authority if they are not that authority and the building authority if they are not that authority and shall consult them about any proposed amendment, replacement or transfer.
+We will send a copy of the application to the chief police officer of the area, the fire and rescue authority if we are not that authority and the building authority if we are not that authority and shall consult them about any proposed amendment, replacement or transfer.

-No. It is in the public interest that the authority must process your application before it can be granted.
+No. It is in the public interest that we must process your application before it can be granted.
 If you have not heard from the local authority within a reasonable period, please contact us.

-- Any applicant who is refused a general safety certificate because they are not considered to be an eligible person can appeal to the Magistrates court or, in Scotland, the local sheriff court.
+Any applicant who is refused a general safety certificate because they are not considered to be an eligible person can appeal to the Magistrates court or in Scotland to the local sheriff court.

 Licence holder redress

-Please contact Cheshire West and Chester Council in the first instance.
+Please contact us in the first instance.
 Any licence holder who wishes to appeal against a condition attached to, or the omission of anything from, their safety certificate, or against the refusal to amend or replace a safety certificate, may appeal to the Magistrates court or, in Scotland, the local sheriff court.